 College of Education (COED)

-- COED offers one degree plan, a Bachelor of Interdisciplinary Studies, with a variety of concentrations.
+- COED offers one degree plan, a Bachelor of Education, with a variety of concentrations.
 These different pathways are specific to Elementary Education, Bilingual Education, and/or Special Education, among others.
 For a full listing, please refer to the following page on the UTEP Catalog.

 - If you would like to teach Grades 7 through 12, you will need to major in the content area you plan to teach, and minor in Secondary Education.
 The degree plan offered by COED will not apply towards these grade levels.
 For more information, please speak to a college advisor.